Topological effect on order-disorder transitions in U(1) sigma models: renormalization to 1D Berry phase term

-\subsection{renormalization to 1D Berry phase term}
+\section{renormalization to 1D Berry phase term}

-An integration over the short-loop DOF makes the first-order expansion terms in $s_0(\Gamma,\Gamma_j)$ in the fourth term of Eq.~(\ref{Eq:IV-A-9}) into the renormalization to the 1D Berry phase term.
-To see this, we consider the short loop $\Gamma$ as the circular loop with its diameter $a_0$, and expand $s_0(\Gamma,\Gamma_j)$ in the power of the diameter $a_0$ of the short loop,
+After the integration over the short-loop DOF in Eq.~(\ref{Eq:IV-A-9}) [$\int_V d^3 R \int_{S_2} d^2\Omega$], the first-order expansion term in $s_0(\Gamma,\Gamma_j)$ in the last line of Eq.~(\ref{Eq:IV-A-9}) generates the 1-loop renormalization to the Berry phase term.
+To see this, we consider the short loop $\Gamma$ as the circular loop with its diameter $a_0$, and expand $s_0(\Gamma,\Gamma_j)$ in the power of the diameter $a_0$,